EXERCISE / BODY-TYPE INFO

 Stand feet shoulder width apart, bend the knees, hinge from the hips and take hold of the kettlebell in both hands.
 Perform a deadlift by pressing the feet into the ground and straightening the legs.
 Do not let the lower back round, maintain neutral spine.
 Lower under control.

 The cardio workout is split into 3 sections: Pre-Intervals, the lactic acid removal phase and Post-Intervals.
 You can use any piece of cardio equipment such as the cross trainer, treadmill, rower, bike or skipping rope.
 You can also combine equipment rather than performing the entire workout on one machine.
+If you are training at home then take a look at the videos below and choose a combination of cardio exercises to perform.

 Pre-Intervals – perform the required number of intervals.
 The sprint phase should be performed at 100%, the highest intensity possible and the rest phase should be performed at a low intensity to recover.
 For example on a cross-trainer increase the speed for the sprint phase then bring it back down on the rest phase, allowing you to recover.
 When using a treadmill you may actually jump off the machine during the rest phase as it takes too long to slow down, therefore your rest phase may be a complete rest.